Air pollution in Delhi

-According to Bloomberg, 16.7 lakh (1,670,000) people died due to polluted air in India in 2019.
+According to Bloomberg, 1,670,000 people died due to polluted air in India in 2019.
 According to data released by the Ministry of Environment, Forest and Climate Change in 2022, the Air Quality Index in Delhi stood at over 200 for at least half the year.

 Animal agriculture also contributes to Delhi's pollution problem, as smog and other harmful particles have been produced by farmers burning their crops in other states since the 1980s.

 An initiative that is being considered to address air pollution is a 1,600 km long and 5 km wide green ecological corridor along the Aravalli Range from Gujarat to Delhi connecting to the Sivalik Hills range.
 This would involve the planting of 1.35 billion (135 crore) new native trees over 10 years to combat pollution.
 In December 2019, IIT Bombay, in partnership with the McKelvey School of Engineering of Washington University in St. Louis, launched the Aerosol and Air Quality Research Facility to study air pollution in India.

 The Delhi government announced in November 2021 that it would be shutting all schools and government offices for a week due to the severe air pollution.
 The government told the Supreme Court that it was confident and prepared for a complete lockdown.
 The Supreme Court asked authorities in the NCR region to consider remote work policies for employees.
 When the air quality in Delhi on 18 November 2021 slipped into the "severe" category with an AQI of 362, the Supreme Court of India reprimanded the central and state governments and asked them to take strict measures to reduce pollution in Delhi and the NCR region.

 In November 2023, New Delhi was suffering from particularly high levels of air pollution.
 38% of this 2023's pollution has been caused by stubble burning.

 On November 18, 2024, Delhi recorded its worst air quality of the season, with a 24-hour AQI reading of 491, classified as "severe plus."
 This level, as reported by India's pollution control authority, indicates hazardous conditions with significant health impacts, particularly for vulnerable populations.
 The reading marks the highest AQI level for Delhi in 2024.
+The Bharatiya Janta Party-led Delhi Government was accused of deliberately distorting AQI data after Municipal Corporation of Delhi tankers (controlled by the BJP) were witnessed spraying water around air-quality monitoring stations in a bid to suppress actual readings that suggested catastrophic air quality.